syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Column Header Hyperlink click
+### Triggering event on column header click
-The [`columnHeaderHyperlinkClick`](../api/ejpivotclient#events:columnheaderhyperlinkclick) event is triggered on clicking any column header cell in pivot grid.
+The [`columnHeaderHyperlinkClick`](../api/ejpivotclient#events:columnheaderhyperlinkclick) event is triggered when you click any column header cell in the pivot grid.

 {% highlight html %}